Our Constitution is under attack again. Infrastructure laws are unconstitutional.

 You have two choices: do nothing to stop the attack (submit, bow down and lick their boots — which will only encourage them), or do something.
 Now is the last chance to enforce the Constitution, or forever hold your peace.

 “in questions of power then, let no more be heard of confidence in man, but bind him down from mischief by the chains of the constitution.”— Thomas Jefferson, letter to James Madison, 17 November 1798

 Infrastructure is not a federal government function.
 Infrastructure remains Unconstitutional.
 Always was.
 Always will be.
 No one who swears an oath to uphold the Constitution can use parliamentary procedure to commit mutiny.*

 And, no, the Supreme Court’s McCulloch v.
 Maryland did not authorize infrastructure.
 More…

 James Madison was called “The Father of the Constitution”.
 President James Madison vetoed the Bonus Bill of 1817, which would use federal funds to build roads, bridges, and canals throughout the country.

 He would not participate in the unconstitutional act.
-The Constitution authorizes only specific enumerated powers, and there is NO expressed power for the federal government to do anything but maintain existing post roads.
+The Constitution authorizes only specific enumerated powers.
 He wrote “The legislative powers vested in Congress are specified and enumerated in the eighth section of the first article of the Constitution,…and it does not appear that the power proposed to be exercised by the bill is among the enumerated powers.”

 His veto stated that using the Commerce Clause, or the General Welfare Clause, or the Necessary and Proper Clause to justify a law “would be contrary to the established and consistent rules of interpretation, as rendering the special and careful enumeration of powers which follow the clause nugatory and improper,” adding that the bill “would have the effect of giving to Congress a general power of legislation instead of the defined and limited one hitherto understood to belong to them.”